Skip Nav Destination

 EISBN: 978-1-62708-185-6

-... continuing efforts to reduce the cost and time associated with developing new cogging sequences, increase the yield, make the processes more robust, and increase the quality of the produced product. billets cogging numerical modeling presses transportation equipment PRIMARY METAL SUPPLIERS...
+... of the continuing efforts to reduce the cost and time associated with developing new cogging sequences, increase the yield, make the processes more robust, and increase the quality of the produced product. billets cogging numerical modeling presses transportation equipment PRIMARY METAL SUPPLIERS...

 Abstract